daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 - `name`: This sets the name of the development container environment to `DuckDB Playground`.
 - `image`: This uses a base Ubuntu image from the Microsoft image repository.
 - `features`: This configuration adds DuckDB installation and Python setups in the Daytona workspace
+- `onCreateCommand`: This sectiion update and upgrade the system packages in the environment and also give the `$USER` ownership to the workspace directory.
 - `postCreateComand`: This installs the Python packages needed for this guide into the workspace.

 After creating and saving the `devcontainer.json` file, move up back to the root directory of your clone [repository](/definitions/20240819_definition_repository.md).
 For me, I run the command below.